garysweaver/irie/README.md

       end
     end

-### Responders

-If you plan to use responders outside of json with restful_json, you may want to formally install it, for flash messages, etc.:

-    gem install responders

-Add this to your Gemfile and bundle install:

-    gem 'responders'

-And do:

-    rails generate responders:install

 ### Strong Parameters

 If you want to now disable the default whitelisting that occurs in later versions of Rails, change the config.active_record.whitelist_attributes property in your `config/application.rb`: